Mike Evans Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 Matchup vs. New York

-- In his four matchups against the Giants, Evans' 108 receiving yards average is 42.5 more than his over/under for Monday's game (65.5).
+- Against the Giants, Evans has averaged 108 receiving yards per game over his four career matchups, 42.5 more than his over/under for Monday's game.

-- Evans, in four matchups, had a touchdown catch every time.
-And he had multiple TDs in one of those games.
+- In four matchups with the Giants, Evans has had a TD catch every time, including multiple scores in one game.

 - Note: Evans' stats vs. Giants date back to 2016.

-- The 263.2 yards per game the Giants are conceding through the air makes them the NFL's 17th-ranked pass defense.
+- The Giants have the NFL's 17th-ranked pass defense this season, yielding 263.2 yards per game through the air.

-- The Giants' defense is 19th in the league, giving up 1.8 passing touchdowns per game.
+- At 1.8 passing TDs conceded per game, the Giants defense is ranked 19th in the league.

 Recent Performances

-- Against the Football Team last week, Evans was targeted three times and totaled 62 yards on two receptions while scoring one touchdown.
+- In last week's outing against the Football Team, Evans was targeted three times, totaling 62 yards on two receptions (averaging 31 yards per catch) while scoring one touchdown.

-- Evans has 10 catches on 17 targets for 186 yards and five touchdowns over his last three games, averaging 62.0 yards per game.
+- Evans has tacked on 10 grabs for 186 yards and five touchdowns in his last three games.
+He was targeted 17 times and put up 62.0 receiving yards per game.

 Evans' Tampa Bay Teammates